CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/botania/brew.md

         name(String)
         ```

     - `#!groovy int`.
 Sets the base mana cost to make the brew.
 The Tainted Blood Pendant and Incense Stick recipes will cost 10 times as much mana.
 Requires greater than or equal to 1.
+(Default `0`).

         ```groovy
         cost(int)
         mana(int)
         ```

     - `#!groovy int`.
 Sets the color of effect.
 Requires not null.
+(Default `0xFFFFFF`).

         ```groovy
         color(int)
         ```

     - `#!groovy List<PotionEffect>`.
 Sets the potion effects, quantity, and duration of each when consuming the potion.
 Requires greater than or equal to 1.
-(Default `null`).

         ```groovy
         effect(PotionEffect)